SHaTRO/mostly-adequate/README.md

 ### Chapter 02 - First Class Functions

-The chapter gives examples of minimal code for declaring functions.
+This chapter gives examples of minimal code for declaring functions.
 Note that Typescript is a little more verbose (but safer).

 In the review examples for Chapter 01 examples, we showed generics.
 The set of review examples in [`src/chapter02/greetings.test.ts`](https://github.com/SHaTRO/mostly-adequate/tree/main/src/chapter02/greetings.test.ts) demonstrate simple usage as well as higher order (similar to the `httpGet` example in the book).
 They also introduce currying, though that is not yet introduced in the book.

+### Chapter 03 - Purity and Memoization

+This chapter discusses the nature of and reasoning for pure functions.
+While overly derisive of other forms of programming, it does elucidate the benefits of functional programming.

+In the review, rather than implementing `memoize()` we import an implementation from the NPM module `fast-memoize`.
+This allows demonstration of referential transparency.

+In order to handle BigInt serialization and avoid exceptions, we modify the BigInt.prototype to support toJSON() as string.
+Note that this modification does NOT support deserializing strings back to BigInt - that would have to be done by codec, transformer, or manually.